Crispy Almond Swai

 1. For this recipe I used two large filets.
 Thaw fish completely, and preferably at or near room temperature.

 2. Pat filets well with paper towels to dry and absorb all excess moisture.

 3. Prepare two large bowls - first - about a half cup of flour, second - 1 egg beaten with an equal portion of milk.

 4. You can cut the filets in half as I did to make for easier handling.
 Lightly powder with flour, rubbing the flour into the fish.
 If the fish have been properly dried, you will get silky smooth filets.

-5. After the fish have been floured, you probably have a little bit of flour in the bowel.
+5. After the fish have been floured, you probably have a little bit of flour in the bowl.
 If you have dried the fish properly, this flour should still be pretty dry.
-To this bowel add equal parts (I used 1/3 cup for each) of grated parmesan cheese, yellow corn meal, and almond crumbs I processed in my Magic Bullet from almond slivers (put some almond crumbs aside for the topping after cooking) .
+To this bowl add equal parts (I used 1/3 cup for each) of grated parmesan cheese, yellow corn meal, and almond crumbs I processed in my Magic Bullet from almond slivers (put some almond crumbs aside for the topping after cooking) .
 Add allspice, Cajun seasoning, and paprika.
 I normally do not measure anything, so use your own discretion for quantities.
 Mix well.